 What happens if you fail the AP Chemistry Exam?

-Note that while you are permitted to retake the exam, and there is no restriction on how many times you can retake it, the College Board offers advanced placement exams once a year.
+While you can retake the exam as many times as needed, the College Board offers advanced placement exams once a year.
 For a graduating senior, it may be impractical to retake the exam.

 Don’t be discouraged if you don’t achieve the score you hoped for on the AP Biology exam.
 Research from the College Board shows students who take AP courses but score below a 3 perform better than their non-AP peers in introductory college courses.
 Reflect on what study skills you may need to cultivate for future academic and career success.
 Use that knowledge to help you as you move forward in your studies.